Joint ownership of intellectual property

 - Reliance on statutory provision

-- IP slipping in value
+- Intellectual property slipping in value

-Top 8 important points to consider
+Joint ownership of IP: Top 8 important points

 We use our experience in dealing with joint venture agreements and licence agreements to keep the collaboration and joint ownership agreements to the core basic points.
 We know that time and money is precious.
 Long documents with unnecessary clauses do not help anyone.